mui/material-ui/docs/src/pages/guides/api/api-es.md

 ### Controlled components

 Most of the controlled component are controlled via the `value` and the `onChange` properties, however, the `open` / `onClose` / `onOpen` combination is used for display related state.
+In the cases where there are more events, we put the noun first, and then the verb, for example: `onPageChange`, `onRowsChange`.

 ### boolean vs enum